 In summer 2019 he toured as Ferrando in Così fan tutte with musicAeterna and Teodor Currentzis perfoming in St. Petersburg, Vienna, Bremen and at the Lucerne Festival, where he also participated in a concert with Cecilia Bartoli.

 Mingjie Lei is the winner of the Song Prize and the only tenor finalist of the general competition Cardiff singer of the World 2019.

-Since the beginning of the 2018/19 season he belongs to the ensemble of Staatsoper Stuttgart, where repertoire includes Don Pasquale.
-Der Prinz von Homburg, Iphigénie en Tauride, Ariadne auf Naxos and Così fan tutte.
+Since the beginning of the 2018/19 season he belongs to the ensemble of Staatsoper Stuttgart, where his repertoire includes Don Pasquale, Der Prinz von Homburg, Iphigénie en Tauride, Ariadne auf Naxos, Così fan tutte and Die Zauberflöte.
 With State Opera Stuttgart he guested in Cologne with Ariadne auf Naxos.

 2018 he appeared as Fenton in Falstaff at Opera Colorado and Egeo in Medea in Corinto at New York’s Teatro Nuovo.